 \section{Acknowledgments}

-We acknowledge the support of the NSFC (Grants No.~U25D8012, No.~12074107, No.~12304195, No.~12304539, No.~12504232, No.~12504560), the Chutian Scholars Program in Hubei Province, the Hubei Provincial Natural Science Foundation (Grants No.~2025AFA081, No.~2022CFA012, No.~2025AFB397), the Wuhan city key R\&D program (Grant No. 2025050602030069), the program of outstanding young and middle-aged scientific and technological innovation team of colleges and universities in Hubei Province (Grant No. T2020001), the key project of Hubei provincial department of education (Grant No. D20241004), the original seed program of Hubei university, and the Research Foundation of Hubei Educational Committee (Grant No. Q20231807), and the Postdoctor Project of Hubei Province (Grant No. 2025HBBSHCXB015).
+We acknowledge the support of the NSFC (Grants No.~U25D8012, No.~12074107, No.~12304195, No.~12304539, No.~12504232, No.~12504560), the Chutian Scholars Program in Hubei Province, the Hubei Provincial Natural Science Foundation (Grants No.~2025AFA081, No.~2022CFA012, No.~2025AFB397), the Wuhan city key R\&D program (Grant No. 2025050602030069), the program of outstanding young and middle-aged scientific and technological innovation team of colleges and universities in Hubei Province (Grant No. T2020001), the key project of Hubei provincial department of education (Grant No. D20241004), the Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401001), the original seed program of Hubei university, the Research Foundation of Hubei Educational Committee (Grant No. Q20231807), and the Postdoctor Project of Hubei Province (Grant No. 2025HBBSHCXB015).